shashanksuryaa/Tennis_player_detection/README.md

 - scikit-image
 - numpy

+## ⚠️ Key Assumptions

+- First frame shows a full-court angle.
+- Players appear longer than any non-player.
+- Known pixel-to-meter calibration is used.
+- Input is a clean tennis match video.

+## 🚧 Challenges

+- Handling non-game camera views
+- Avoiding false positives in replays
+- SSIM false negatives resolved by using court geometry detection

 ---

-## Notes

-- The script assumes the first frame shows the full court.
-- Distance is calculated using the width of a standard singles court (8.23 meters).
-- You can fine-tune the line detection parameters if it misses valid scenes.

----

-## License

-MIT.
-Use it, modify it, improve it.